WHITE, A. Lois;

 600 x 750mm (image); 780 x 930mm (frame)

-Sleeping is a fine example of the allegorical or symbolic works for which White is best known.
-The composition is beautifully calibrated to the subject-matter of sleep and (by implication) dreams.
-The foreground undulations, the flanking trees of a similar hue, and the voluptuous mountains in the far distance form a womb-like pictorial frame, emphasising a sense of security and calm.
 Human and animal subjects are elegantly integrated with one another and their surroundings.
 The cool moonlight is exquisitely evoked, its delicate play across the faces of the sleeping figures especially well realised.
-There is a marked sensuality to the image, even bordering on eroticism (consider, for instance, the up-thrusting limbs of the tree at left and the yearning branches of that at right).
+The image is sensual, even bordering on erotic (consider, for instance, the excited forms of the tree at left and the yearning branches of the one at right).
 Yet this is not in any sense an explicit painting.
 It is subtly coded, welcoming complex and multiple responses.

 [2] Nicola Green, By the Waters of Babylon: The Art of A. Lois White (Tāmaki Makaurau: Auckland City Art Gallery/David Bateman, 1993), 109.